 (At this point, we the audience are aware of enough that’s going on that past and present scenes can be interchanged without the need for visuals or sound-effects)

 We start in the present day, at the restaurant dinner scene after Dean and Pharm experienced the same flashback of “promises made”.
 Afterwards, Dean is dropping Pharm off at home, and their exchange is a sweet moment talking about things and Pharm’s “daydreams” concerning issues and events that will become apparent later on.

 Once again after a bold romantic move by Dean, Pharm is a bit reticent to just…..feel.
 He gets out of the car.
 He stops in front to look at Dean, and during this moment of their mutual stares of excitement and affection, Dean’s vision of Pharm changes to In, and back to Pharm.
-In a quick sequence, Pharm then walks back up to the driver’s window where he initiates an intimate “goodbye”, and departs.
+In a quick sequence, Pharm then walks back up to the driver’s window where he initiates an intimate “goodbye” kiss, and departs.

 Still reeling from the visualization of the past, Dean does an Internet search on that past….

-After break, we’re back with Korn and In (wearing THE shirt), in a restaurant setting, enjoying actually “good” food, and it is In’s birthday.
+After the break, we’re back with Korn and In (wearing THE shirt), in a restaurant setting, enjoying actually “good” food, and it is In’s birthday.
 We have a heartwarming 5 minutes of Korn and In, continuing to plan their lives being together, and a birthday wish.
-They already have a place, and even some furniture.
+They already have a place and even some furniture.
 Korn excuses himself for a brief moment, comes back, and what follows simply just hurts to watch.

 With a subtle cut, we’re in Pharm’s apartment, him asleep in bed, having a nightmare of what we assume is of the previous scene.
 His face is tear-stained, and he’s giving voice to his internal monologue.